Antonio447-cloud/SSL-TLS-cryptographic-protocols-lb-using-nginx/README.md

 # SSL/TLS Cryptographic Protocol Solution and Load Balancing Using Nginx

-*Demonstration of how to install an Nginx load balancer server and configure an SSL/TLS digital certificate using HTTPS protocol to the load balancer for end-to-end security.
+*Demonstration of how to install an Nginx load balancer server and configure an SSL/TLS digital certificate by implementing HTTPS protocol to the load balancer for end-to-end security.
 Additionally, we will register a new DNS name.*

 - *This project is a continuation of project:*